Moonroof vs. Sunroof

 Do you ever wonder what the difference is between a sunroof and moonroof?

 People tend to use these terms interchangeably but there is, in fact, a difference between the two.
 Both a sunroof and moonroof are panels in the roof that allow light and fresh air inside the vehicle.
-The contrast between the two lies in that a sunroof is a solid body-colored panel that pops up or off whereas a moonroof is a glass panel positioned within the roof of your car.
+The contrast between the two lies in that a sunroof is a solid body-coloured panel that pops up or off whereas a moonroof is a glass panel positioned within the roof of your car.

 A moonroof allows sunlight to enter your vehicle (regardless of weather condition) without having to open the roof.
 Oftentimes a moonroof comes with a secondary, interior sliding panel that is upholstered to match the interior of your vehicle.
 A sunroof is generally comprised of painted metal that blends in with your car’s roof.